learn-co-curriculum/java-interface/README.md

 Let's look at an example application that demonstrates why interfaces are useful.
 Assume we own a restaurant with several rectangular tables, and we need to repaint the table tops.
-We need to figure out the total area and circumference to determine how much paint to buy.
+We need to figure out the total area and perimeter to determine how much paint to buy.

-The `Rectangle` class has methods to calculate area and circumference:
+The `Rectangle` class has methods to calculate area and perimeter:

 ```java
 public class Rectangle {